justeattakeaway/fozzie-components/test/results/allure/README.md

 This directory should remain empty.
-Files generated in this directory are use to generate the allure test reporter.
+Files are automatically created in this directory to generate the allure test reporter.